d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-intro.md

 This speeds up the optimization process, since we have a higher throughput of configurations that we can try.

-More formally, we expand our definition in Section :numref:`sec_definition_hpo`, such that our objective function $f(\mathbf{x}, r)$ gets an additional input
+More formally, we expand our definition in :numref:`sec_definition_hpo`, such that our objective function $f(\mathbf{x}, r)$ gets an additional input
 $r \in [r_{min}, r_{max}]$, specifying the amount of resource that we are willing to spend for the evaluation of $\mathbf{x}$.
 We assume that the